 Please bring a soup, bread/butter/cornbread/rolls, a fruit/veggie tray, or dessert to serve 10+ people.
 The more the merrier!

 Drinks and paper goods provided.
 Along with power strips for the soup (if you’re bringing a crockpot).

-Please let us know if you will bring food, be paying, and if you can help set up at 5.
+Please let us know if you will be bringing food and/or if you are able to help setup for the event around 5pm.

-For those of you that are on our e-mail list, you should have recieved an evite to the event.
-Please RSVP by January 27 (so we have an approx. # attending).
-If you are not on our e-mail list, please sign-up and we can get one sent out to you.
+RSVP by January 29th (so we have an approx. # attending).
+You can do this via the evite, which is sent to our newsletter list.
+If you are not currently a subscriber, please sign-up and we can get one sent out to you.